fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 .)
 ```

-ABS test the bit 7 of the MSB, if sets, it negates the number.
+`ABS` tests bit 7 of the MSB, and if it's set, it negates the number.

-Negation is done by two complement (inverting the bits, and adding 1).
+Negation is done using two's complement (inverting the bits and adding 1).

-At the end, the Mandelbrot calculation, performed in the routine ``MANDEL1`` looks like:
+In the end, the Mandelbrot calculation, performed in the routine `MANDEL1`, looks like:

 ```asm6502
 	; STUFF